kkruecke/cplus-documentation/notes/value-categories.rst

 Another visualization of the taxonomy of primary tha usesd *i* for identity and *m* for *can be moved from*:

+.. todo:: Redo this image as a gliffy diagram

 .. figure:: ../images/value-categories2.jpg
    :alt: Value Categories
    :align: center